bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

     scp -r admin@NAS-1.lan:/usr/include/* usr/include/

 ### Special library and header customizations
 After the libraries and headers are copied over we need to make a slight modification to **usr/lib/libc.so** and **usr/lib/libpthread.so**.
-These files contain the names of other libraries but they contain absolute paths that will not work in our build environment.
-To remove these absolute paths run the following commands in the sc-libs directory.
+These files are text files that contain the names of other libraries but they contain absolute paths that will not work in our build environment.
+Edit these files to remove these paths or run the following commands in the sc-libs directory.

     sed -i.orig -e 's/\(\/lib\/\|\/usr\/lib\/\)//g' usr/lib/libc.so
     sed -i.orig -e 's/\(\/lib\/\|\/usr\/lib\/\)//g' usr/lib/libpthread.so